plotly/plotlyjs.jl-docs/julia/custom-buttons.md

 **Update Several Data Attributes**<br>
 This example demonstrates how to update several data attributes: colorscale, colorscale direction, and line display with the "restyle" method.
-This example uses the cmocean python package.
-You can install this package with `pip install cmocean`.

 ```julia
 using PlotlyJS, CSV, DataFrames, HTTP